Goombugi/medicine_points/README.md

 # medicine_points
-A solution that connect the people with pharmacies
+A solution that connect the people with pharmacies... and provide the right medicine